zzstoatzz/hello-python/README.md

 # hello, python!
+this repo is meant as a kickstart to learning python (for someone who happens to be on windows :/)

 ## development environment

+### install python
+here's a tutorial on installing python on windows: https://realpython.com/installing-python/#how-to-install-python-on-windows

 ### pick an editor
 editors are controversial in software but in my opinion, the easiest to get started with is [VSCode](https://code.visualstudio.com/). it's free, open source, and has a ton of extensions that make it easy to get started with python.